alanwsx/Lab-homepage-1/README.md

 Lab-Homepage
 ============

-A homepage of the Lab of Intelligence Science and System
+A homepage of the Intelligence Science and System Lab

 Installation
 ------------